anchpop/wise_mans_haskell/book.md

 Change `irc` to something else if your project is named differently.
 Eventually, there will be a `stack run` command which should remove the need to build before running.

-Debugging in Haskell is somewhat difficult.
-The general process should be:
+The general process for debugging in Haskell should be:

 1) Observe a bug.